greggersaurus/OpenSteamController/LoadingFirmware.md

         * Copy firmware.bin from "CRP DISABLD" mount to backup file (i.e. backup.bin):
             * cat /Volumes/CRP\ DISABLD/firmware.bin > backup.bin
     * On Linux systems (Test on Ubuntu 18.04):
-        * TODO
+        * Locate mount point of CRP DISABLD
+            * The following command may help: `mount | grep DISABLD`
+        * Backup the firmware file
+            * dd if=<path to mount>/firmware.bin of=backup.bin
-    * On Windows (Tested on Windows 10):
+    * On Windows (Tested on Windows 10 May 2019 Update):
-        * A new drive will appear with the name CRP DISABLD (i.e. E: CRP DISABLD)
+        * A new removable drive will appear with the name CRP DISABLD (i.e. "CRP DISABLD (E:)")
-        * Navigate to the drive using Windows explorer and copy firmware.bin to another directory
+        * Navigate to the drive using Windows File Explorer and copy firmware.bin to another directory

 ## Manually Loading Firmware